lilyguibessette/bwh-pharmacoepi-roybal/README.md

 - contains one file sms_choices.csv
 - this is the link between the numeric codes associated with text messages to be sent and the texts themselves

+Likewise, the control group should have the following set of folders with file naming conventions as above:
+`PatientDataControl`
+`PillsyControl`
+`REDCapControl`

 The parent directory should also have these folder for the program to export to: